-Output Menu
+Control Menu

-- Output select the type of output signal from the unit from the Output pulldown as Composite, Beta, SMPTE, or RGB. - Gain adjusts the gain of the analog video signals in the Digital-to-Analog converter and encoder circuitry of the converter.
+- Input Pres gives read-only status indication of input presence.. - Output select the type of output signal from the unit from the Output pulldown as Composite (S-Video), Beta, SMPTE, or RGB. - Gain adjusts the gain of the analog video signals in the Digital-to-Analog converter and encoder circuitry of the converter.
 The front panel indicator will light green when the gain is set to its nominal or unity setting.

-This is the setting which will produce correct analog output levels from an digital or optical input source which itself is at proper level.
+This is the setting which will produce correct analog output levels from a digital input source which itself is at proper level.
 The indicator will light red whenever the control is adjusted either higher or lower than the nominal setting.
 The gain can be reset to nominal by selecting the Default button.